sriramkswamy/watchandcodejs/README.md

 ## Contributing

-If you feel there is only a minor error, [raise and issue](https://github.com/sriramkswamy/watchandcodejs/issues).
+If you feel there is only a minor error, [raise an issue](https://github.com/sriramkswamy/watchandcodejs/issues).

 To add content, fork the repo, follow the style in previous blog posts and submit a pull request.
 You must know how to Hexo, which is actually pretty easy, and also must have [Node JS REPL](https://nodejs.org/en/) installed.
 All the code blocks are evaluated in a Node REPL.